piglovesyou/graphql-let/README.md

     - typescript-operations
     - typescript-react-apollo
 # Required.
 The plugins for GraphQL documents to run GraphQL code generator with.
 # It's identical to "documentPlugins" field.
-Please note you need to generate TypeScript source here.
+Please note you need to generate a TypeScript source here.
 # Examples:
 #            plugins:
 #                - typescript